-I grew up in Northumberland.
-Influenced by its weathered places: hills, seas or rivers, my sculptural vessels try to capture those feelings of being at one with the eroding landscape and its history.
+Influenced by weathered places, my sculptural vessels try to capture those feelings of being at one with the eroding landscape and its history.

-Like the landscape of my childhood, my pots are formed by a process of erosion.
+Like the landscape, my pots are formed by a process of erosion.